Sidney Reilly: Planning a coup

-In June, disillusioned elements of Colonel Eduard Berzin's Latvian Rifle Division (Latdiviziya) began appearing in anti-Bolshevik circles in Petrograd and were eventually directed to a British naval attaché Captain Francis Cromie and his assistant Mr. Constantine, a Turkish merchant who was actually Reilly.
-In contrast to his previous espionage operations which had been independent of other agents, Reilly worked closely while in Petrograd with Cromie in joint efforts to recruit Berzin's Latvians and to equip anti-Bolshevik armed forces.
-At the time, Cromie purportedly represented the British Naval Intelligence Division and oversaw its operations in northern Russia.
+In June, disillusioned elements of Colonel Eduard Berzin's Latvian Rifle Division (Latdiviziya) began appearing in anti-Bolshevik circles in Petrograd.
+They were directed to a British naval attaché Captain Francis Cromie and his assistant, Mr. Constantine, a Turkish merchant who was actually Reilly.
+In contrast to his previous espionage operations, which had been independent of other agents, Reilly worked closely while in Petrograd with Cromie in joint efforts to recruit Berzin's Latvians and to equip anti-Bolshevik armed forces.
+At the time, Cromie represented the British Naval Intelligence Division and oversaw its operations in northern Russia.
 Cromie operated in loose coordination with the ineffectual Commander Ernest Boyce, the MI1(c) station chief in Petrograd.

 As Berzin's Latvians were deemed the Praetorian Guard of the Bolsheviks and entrusted with the security of both Lenin and the Kremlin, the Allied plotters believed their participation in the pending coup to be vital.
 With the aid of the Latvian Riflemen, the Allied agents hoped to "seize both Lenin and Trotsky at a meeting to take place in the first week of September".

 Reilly arranged a meeting between Lockhart and the Latvians at the British mission in Moscow while purportedly expending "over a million rubles" to bribe the Red Army troops guarding the Kremlin.
-At this stage, Cromie, Boyce, Reilly, Lockhart, and other Allied agents allegedly planned a full-scale coup against the Bolshevik government and drew up a list of Soviet military leaders ready to assume responsibilities on its demise.
+At this stage, Cromie, Boyce, Reilly, Lockhart, and other Allied agents allegedly planned a coup d'etat against the Bolshevik government and drew up a list of Soviet military leaders ready to assume responsibilities on its demise.
 Their objective was to capture or kill Lenin and Trotsky, to establish a provisional government, and to extinguish Bolshevism.
 Lenin and Trotsky, they reasoned, "were Bolshevism", and nothing else in their movement had "substance or permanence".
 Consequently, "if he could get them into [their] hands there would be nothing of consequence left of Sovietism".